NY Fathers' Rights Law

 Community-Based Lawyers Helping New Yorkers Since 1978

-The Law Office of Elliot S. Schlissel has a broad practice, but a small-firm atmosphere.
+The Law Offices of Schlissel DeCorpo has a broad practice, but a small-firm atmosphere.
 Our goal is to serve every client with personal attention and professional diligence.

 We Take On the Tough Cases - And Win

-The Law Office of Elliot S. Schlissel often focus' on unusual and difficult cases.
+The Law Offices of Schlissel DeCorpo often focus’ on unusual and difficult cases.
 Our experience with complex family issues sets us apart from other firms that handle matrimonial law cases.
 We are members of the Matrimonial and Family Law committees of the Nassau County Bar Association, the Queens County Bar Association and the New York State Bar Association.

-The Law Office of Elliot S. Schlissel participates in early neutral evaluation programs run through New York Courts, helping to mediate divorce cases.
+The Law Offices of Schlissel DeCorpo participates in early neutral evaluation programs run through New York Courts, helping to mediate divorce cases.
 Our firm has represented men and women in all aspects of contested cases in the matrimonial and family law area.

 Tags: retirement plans in the united states, public employee pension plans, qualified domestic relations order, profit sharing plans, actuarial science, retirement planning, financial economics, retirement benefits, new york, pension plans, law office, social issues, labor, planning, retirement, finance, 401, pension